MAPPING ON E-FLORA BC

 Dynamic interactive mapping is significant in two ways.

 1) A dynamic map is one that is generated at the moment of a search and this means that the maps are based upon the most up-to-date versions of available databases--that is, they are current.
 We update our mapping database regularly.

 2) Interactive GIS maps are more than 'just maps'--they are analytical tools that allow users control over the information they wish to view.
-That is, instead of simply displaying distribution, the interactive maps provide users with analytical capability.
-The interactive map can be used to explore a species distribution using the data layers that are provided.
-Key points about the 'interactivity include:
+That is, instead of simply displaying distribution, the interactive maps provide you with with a default view, but also allow you to select the layers you wish to view.
+You can turn layersw off and on for your personal selection.

-- Note that no matter which layers you turn off or on, you are still only viewing the distribution of a species as represented by 1) collections, 2) photo records, 3) observations recorded from plot surveys by the provincial government.
-The maps do not represent a complete distribution of a species.
-Overall, they represent distribution based only on the layers you choose to display.
+- No matter which layers you turn off or on, you will be viewing the distribution of a species as represented by 1) collections, 2) photo records, 3) observations recorded by various groups such as iNaturalist.
+The maps do not represent a complete distribution of a species, rather, the maps show distribution/locations represented by these collections, photo records, etc..

 The data layers we provide include all available databases of plant distribution in BC.
-This includes both collections-based and observation-based databases (e.g. the BEC and IAPP database).
-These databases are listed in the data box on the right hand side of the map.
+This includes both collections-based and observation-based databases (e.g. the BISON observations derived from iNaturalist).
+If visible, these databases are listed in the legend on the right hand side of the map.
 Details on the databases are provided below.
 Note that the distribution shown on our maps is only as accurate and up-to-date as the databases we use.
 Each institution works to update their database and their collections identifications on an ongoing basis.
 New taxonomic work may or may not be reflected in a database immediately.

 Changing the Default Layers